ClustML: A Measure of Cluster Pattern Complexity in Scatterplots Learnt from Human-labeled Groupings: Usage scenario with genomic data

+To illustrate ClustML's potential utility to real-world analyses, we provide a usage scenario with genomic data.
 In many domains of micro-biology, analysts rely on data visualization to spot interesting patterns that deserve further detailed analysis.
-For instance, Kiselev \textit{et al.} \cite{Kiselev2019} underline the challenge of automatic clustering of single-cell data.
-Feng \textit{et al.} \cite{Feng_2020} compare different dimension reduction techniques that instead let the user visualize scatterplots and decide about clusters of cells and their features.
-Another work on single-cell transcriptome study\cite{Han2017}, proposes to use a Scatterplot Matrix (SPLOM) of all pairs of eigengenes coding groups of coexpressed genes, to visually identify interesting groups of cells.
-In the field of Genome-Wide Association Studies, analysts project the genetic data into Principal Components space for visual inspection\cite{KinVisPvis_Aupetit2016,KinVisSoftware_Ullah2019}.
-However, the numerous projection methods and their parameters lead to possibly hundreds of scatterplots representing different facets of the same multi-dimensional data, similar in essence to the type of data we used in section \ref{sec:exp_result_ranking}.
+Automatic clustering of single-cell data is known to be challenging~\cite{Kiselev2019}.
+As such, biologists often resort to dimensionality reduction and visualizing scatterplots to decide about clusters of cells and their features~\cite{Feng_2020}.
+Alternatively, scatterplot matrices (SPLOMs) are used, for instance, to visually identify interesting groups of cells in scatterplots determined by pairs of eigengenes (axes), each eigengene coding a group of coexpressed genes~\cite{Han2017}.
+In genome-wide association studies, analysts project the genetic data into principal components space for visual inspection~\cite{KinVisPvis_Aupetit2016,KinVisSoftware_Ullah2019}.
+In all these situations, the numerous projection methods and their parameters lead to possibly hundreds of scatterplots representing different facets of the same multidimensional data, similar to the type of data used in study S2.

-In this usage scenario, we consider the data from the $1000$ Genome Project phase 3 dataset \cite{Auton2015} composed of genetic data of $26$ populations of about $100$ individuals each.
-We measure kinship between individuals of each population separately computing identity-by-descent\cite{KinVisSoftware_Ullah2019}.
-We project these data using Multidimensional scaling into $30$ dimensions and compute ClustRank on each possible pair of components for each population separately.
-The top view in Figure \ref{fig:SPLOM_scRNAseq} shows the $11310$ SPs in the space of ClustRank score and proportion of variance explained.
-The bottom show several SPs found exploring highest ClustRank scores in search of complex patterns that could relate to subgroups of individuals in each population.
+In this usage scenario, we consider the data from the $1000$ Genome Project phase 3 dataset~\cite{Auton2015} composed of genetic data of $26$ populations of about $100$ individuals each.
+We measure kinship between individuals of each population separately, computing identity-by-descent~\cite{KinVisSoftware_Ullah2019}.
+We project these data using Multidimensional Scaling into $30$ dimensions and compute ClustML on each possible pair of principal components for each of the $26$ populations separately.
+The top view in Figure \ref{fig:SPLOM_scRNAseq} shows the $11310$ SPs in the space of the ClustML score and the proportion of variance explained.
+The bottom view shows several SPs found exploring the highest ClustML scores in search of complex patterns that could relate to subgroups of individuals in each population.

-Usually, analysts only rely on exploring the orange, red, magenta or blue dots coding for scatterplot having first, second, third or fourth principal components as one of their axes.
-Thanks to ClustRank, we show that we can find SPs with higher order components and relatively high variance explained.
-Some of these SPs display possibly insightful patterns (See Figure \ref{fig:SPLOM_scRNAseq} Bottom).